January 19, 2025

 Pothos Myths and Facts

-• Myth: Pothos thrive in complete darkness.
+• Myth: Pothos do well in complete darkness.

 • Myth: They don’t need pruning.

-• Myth: Pothos are pet-safe.
+• Myth: Pothos are safe for pets.

 • Why Every Home Needs a Pothos